wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/c. [Node deployment] [ubuntu] docker/lesson.md

 ### Synchronization process description ###

 Before we begin blockchain synchronization, it is necessary to understand how blockchain gets formed.
-Let's recap what we discussed in the lesson, [Waves Blockchain Description]().
+Let's recap what we discussed in the lesson [Waves blockchain description]().
 The smallest blockchain component is a transaction that may include various data (account address, sum, operation type, etc.).
 All transactions are wrapped in blocks, where each block has a maximum capacity of how many transactions it may include.
 The chain of blocks is called a blockchain.